 All new patients are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

-We offer early morning appointments Tuesday and Wednesday as early as 7 am.
-We also offer late evening appointments on Mondays.
+We offer morning appointments Wednesday as early as 7:30am.
+We also offer late telephone appointments on Mondays.
 Please contact reception for further information.

 List of useful links and phone numbers

 |QE Main switch||0121 371 2000|